-- Requires a lot of work: no filter of incoming applications quality.
+- Requires a lot of work: no filter of incoming developer applications quality.

 - Your job post competes for attention with a multitude of likely similar posts.

-- Varying time to hire: it is not unusual to find someone in a matter of days, but sometimes it takes a while (20-30 days) to fill a position.
+- Varying time to hire: it is not unusual to find a developer in a matter of days, but sometimes it takes a while (20-30 days) to fill a position.

 - Your job ad will be seen by a highly targeted audience of active developers.

 - You can contact prospective employees directly, saving time and money on commissions and fees.

 - There are no guarantees of successful hiring.
 After all, developers visit forums to share knowledge and learn something new in the first place, not to find a job.

 - Requires the company to have its own HR department, since every developer application has to be screened and evaluated.